ControllingTransmission/Headroom/setup.md

 - Check for required dependencies (Node.js, Ollama)
 - Verify if the required language model is installed
 - Start Ollama if it's not already running
-- Start Kokoro TTS server if it's installed
+- Start OpenVoice TTS server if it's installed
 - Launch the Headroom web server
 - Provide a way to gracefully shut down all services with Ctrl+C